Learn what it means to be a “freethinker.” See why the world needs more people who can do this and how you can become one.

-Next are the spiritual axioms, these are simple formulas to help you understand how language is used to sell us things.
+Next are the spiritual axioms; these are simple formulas to help you understand how language is used to sell us things.
 The last toolset will help you spot logical fallacies.
-It shows us the most common ways people misuse argument.
+It shows us the most common ways people misuse arguments.
 These are the antidotes for the sickness of negative bias and prejudice within the dominant cultural narrative.

 Why Freethinkers Are Hard to Find

 The dominant religious culture demonizes those who do not support their backward thinking.
 So people who are freethinkers don’t advertise, which is why they can be hard to find.
-You need to be savvy enough to recognize them.
+It would help if you were savvy enough to recognize them.

 If you want to be a freethinker, take a multidisciplinary approach.
-Learn techniques which expand awareness.
+Learn techniques that expand awareness.
 Enhance your critical thinking skills.
 Learn to meditate if you don’t know how.